Why Are Monarchs Declining?

-Link: Read the full study
+Read the full study from the University of Florida here

 1. With gorgeous pink flowers, Swamp Milkweed is Monarch butterflies' favorite host plant.